Midwest Student Exchange Program

 - not have previously attended KU as a degree seeking student

-The Midwest Student Exchange scholarship will expire after four years of undergraduate study or upon earning an undergraduate degree; whichever occurs first for freshmen recipients.
-The Midwest Student Exchange scholarship will expire after three years of undergraduate study or upon earning an undergraduate degree; whichever occurs first for transfer recipients.
+The Midwest Student Exchange scholarship will expire after three years of undergraduate study or upon earning an undergraduate degree; whichever occurs first for the recipient.

 Students must maintain a KU GPA of 3.25, complete 30 KU hours each academic year and be assessed non-resident tuition rates.
 If a student meets the renewal criteria, the scholarship will be renewed for the upcoming academic year.
 If the renewal criterion is not met, the scholarship will be revoked.
 At any time, the scholarship will be reinstated if the student should meet the academic renewal criteria.